$\mathcal{N}=2$ Super-Teichm\"uller Theory: : Notations and conventions

 \begin{Rem} In principle, instead of taking $\widetilde{SL}(1|2)$, we could consider, from the group-theoretic point of view, a more natural embedding of $\widetilde{SL}(1|2)$ into $OSp(2|2)$, the supergroup of $(2|2)\times(2|2)$ supermatrices preserving a certain bilinear form, so that the involution $\Psi$ is described by a certain $(2|2)\times(2|2)$ supermatrix.
-However, it is much easier to work with $(1|2)\times(1|2)$ supermatrices and that explains our choice.
+However, since we are only working with the \emph{adjoint} representation of the corresponding group in the light cone formalism, it is much easier to work with $(1|2)\times(1|2)$ supermatrices, and that explains our choice of embedding.

 One can recover that $(2|2)\times(2|2)$ realization of $\widetilde{SL}(1|2)$ from the action of $\widetilde{SL}(1|2)$ on the rays of the light cone $\mathcal{L}_0$, which coincides with the action of fractional linear transformations on $\mathbb{R}^{1|2}$ (see e.g., \cite{Nat}) realized as a subgroup of $OSp(2|2)$.
 This gives the relation of our constructions with the geometry of uniformized $\mathcal{N}=2$ Riemann surfaces \cite{cohn, drs, br}. \end{Rem}